eeshangarg/COMP4770/README.md

 To run the tests and produce coverage stats, use `npm run test`.

 To run the Flow JS static type-checker, use `npm run flow`.

+To translate/build the Flow type-checked files, use `npm run build`.
+The translated files are exported under `lib/`.

+To run the main game server, use `npm run server`.

 ## Relevant Documentation